Mbellni/Thesis-Project-2025/Progress-journal-1.md

 - [📄 View Concept Report (PDF)](docs/concept_proposal.pdf)

-I also created a Figma page where I wrote down some very broad initial remarks and suggestions.
+I also created a Figma page where I wrote down some extensive initial remarks and suggestions.
 However, I will mostly be using it for designing the scene and getting a nice mood board down before designing the space where the interaction will take place.

 - [Figma Board](https://www.figma.com/file/X7FC46d2gHWVEdH6EWzmwG?node-id=0-1&p=f&t=lgs7vwo272g2pfJP-0&type=whiteboard)